Diabetes: The Disease That Killed Thousands of Americans

 What causes diabetes?

 Type 2 diabetes is the most common form of diabetes.
 It occurs when the body does not respond to insulin, which usually helps cells convert sugar into energy.
-Insulin is a hormone produced by the pancreas, a small organ that sits under the stomach.
+Insulin is a hormone produced by the pancreas, a small organ under the stomach.
 The pancreas is responsible for producing insulin.
-Insulin is made up of a chain of amino acids and is stored in the pancreas.
+Insulin comprises a chain of amino acids and is stored in the pancreas.
 The pancreas releases insulin when the blood glucose level is high.
-When insulin is released, it travels to cells in the body that use glucose.
+When insulin is released, it travels to cells that use glucose.

 How can I prevent diabetes?